Learn how to start project-based learning in just 5 days of FREE on demand training!

 - Prepare examples and/or text at a lower level

 - Outside help: If you have instructional aides, student teachers, or interventionists, plan for help during this time.
-If you have none of these people, team up with another teacher to provide extra help to these students during an enrichment activity.
+For example, aides can sit with a student and provide one-on-one intervention.
+If you don’t have these people, team up with another teacher to provide extra help to these students during an enrichment activity.

 These are the students that your regular lesson and activity are built for.
 You give instruction on the skill and then give them practice activities that guide them to mastery.
 You won’t need as many modifications to the lesson with this group as you will with the other two, but you may find yourself doing more “on the fly” modifications when students “move” groups during the activity.